Princess Ariane of the Netherlands: Life

 Princess Ariane was born in the HMC Bronovo in The Hague at 21:56 local time on 10 April 2007 as the third child and youngest daughter of King Willem-Alexander of the Netherlands and Queen Máxima of the Netherlands.
 Prime Minister Balkenende addressed the nation shortly afterwards and said both mother and child were healthy and doing well.
 The next morning, her father appeared on television with his new daughter.
 The names of the baby were announced on 26 October, when the birth was registered in The Hague.

 Princess Ariane was baptised in the Kloosterkerk, The Hague on 29 October 2007.
 Vicar Deodaat van der Boon used water from the Jordan River to baptize the princess, who was wearing the christening gown that Princess Wilhelmina first wore in 1880.
 Over 850 guests were invited to attend, including Princess Máxima's parents and Dutch prime minister Jan Peter Balkenende.
-Her godparents are Valeria Delger, Inés Zorreguieta, Hereditary Grand Duke Guillaume of Luxembourg, Tijo Baron Collot d’Escury, and Anton Friling.
+Her godparents are Hereditary Grand Duke Guillaume of Luxembourg, Baron Tijo Collot d'Escury, Antoine Frilling, Valerie Delger and Inés Zorreguieta.

+Princess Ariane attended the Christelijk Gymnasium Sorghvliet in The Hague.
+In May 2023, the Dutch Royal Court announced that the Princess will continue her secondary school studies at the UWC Adriatic in Italy.
+On 24 May 2025 she graduated from UWC Adriatic.

-Princess Ariane speaks Dutch, English and Spanish.
+She speaks Dutch, English and Spanish.